NathanVaughn/vscode-task-runner/README.md

 and in CI/CD.
 Basically, use `.vscode/tasks.json` as a Makefile.

-This tool aims to be as feature-complete as possible with what VS Code supports for Windows, MacOSX and Linux.
+This tool aims to be as feature-complete as possible with what VS Code supports for Windows, MacOSX, and Linux.
 Much of the logic is taken directly from the VS Code source code and reimplemented in Python.

 This pairs well with VS Code extensions that add buttons to run tasks such as